kchinzei/PCA9xxxPWM/README.md

 PCA995xA devices can also detect open/short circuit of output ports and over temperature conditions.
 `errflag()` returns error conditions.
-Note that calling this function does clear the flag, however it does not solve the error.
+Note that calling this function clears the flag, however it does not solve the error.
 When open/short circuit happens you must turn off such ports for safety.

 ```C++
 uint8_t errflag(uint8_t port);